-- ENVR 101 Introduction to Sustainability and Environmental Management
+- ENVR 101 Proseminar: Introduction to Graduate Studies in Sustainability and Development Practice

-- ENVR 210 Proseminar: Critical Analysis of Environmental Systems
+- ENVR 210 Critical Analysis of Environmental Systems

 To register for either ENVR 101 or ENVR 210, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c Writing in the Sciences or EXPO 42b Writing in the Social Sciences.

-While the two courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with ENVR 101 Introduction to Sustainability and Environmental Management.
+Course sequencing.
+While the 2 courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with the proseminar, ENVR 101.
 Each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 MITx MicroMasters Credential Admissions Pathway

-If you have earned the MITx MicroMasters credential, you may apply the credential toward admission and complete one additional course at the Extension School.
+If you have earned the MITx MicroMasters credential, you may apply the credential toward admission and complete 1 additional course at the Extension School.
 Learn more about the MicroMasters pathway.